mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 ### Recap on Game Design Patterns -

-NOTE - A QUICK RECAP OF TOPIC FROM LIT REVIEW
+NOTE - A QUICK RECAP OF TERMS FROM LIT REVIEW

 Design patterns are most commonly used for computing students at higher education to teach object oriented computing but they are also useful for all levels of learners.
 Design patterns are rooted in real-life incidences of problems that are often solved in a particular way.
 They are concrete examples of coding principles in context.

 The term Game Design Patterns (GDP) use used in different ways.
 It can be used to describe the kind of code programming patterns that are used to structure code and keep it architecturally neat thus facilitating code sharing and extension.
 These patterns would be invisible to the end player of the game.
 The term also describes common patterns of game play and design that are visible to the player.
 Indeed players may become very familiar with these GDPs as they build their literacy as players about what they like or dislike about game they play.
 The results of this chapter focus on the second interpretation of GDPs.

 ## Study of Vignette A